-Item Summary Previous Level of Assurance Not applicable due Current Level of Assurance Partial Board Assurance Framework Q3 mework Q3 BAF SR01.
+Item Summary Previous Level of Assurance Current Level of Assurance Board Assurance Framework Q3 The Committee was asked to agree the level of assurance against the management of BAF SR01.
 The Committee agreed the assurance level as partial, given that the tolerable and target scores have not been met.
-Infection Prevention and Control - Compliance with NHSE HCAI Objectives for 2024/25 at both acute trust and System level Not applicable as first report in this format Partial Quality, Safety & Improvement Committee - Overview of the new meeting In April 2025 the System Quality & Performance Committee will change with Performance integrating with the Peoples functions to form one committee.
+Not applicable due to first report Partial Infection Prevention and Control - Compliance with NHSE HCAI Objectives for 2024/25 at both acute trust and System level The Committee took Partial Assurance from the report.
+The discussion focused on the current levels of MRSA & CDI rates within Derbyshire and compliance with NHSE HCAI thresholds which will remain a risk at both Trust (UHDB & CRH) and DDICB level as some infections have already breached full year thresholds.
+Members discussed actions taken and areas of potential further work.
+This included the shift towards Community support, with the Strategy around the broader strategic intent over the next year and cultural development of staff.
+Not applicable as first report in this format Partial Quality, Safety & Improvement Committee - Overview of the new meeting In April 2025 the System Quality & Performance Committee will change with Performance integrating with the Peoples functions to form one committee.
 This will see the Quality element develop into the Quality, Safety and Improvement Committee.
 The Committee discussed the proposed Four Pillars of Quality (Clinical Safety/Patient Experience/Clinical Effectiveness & Quality Improvement) and the areas within each Pillar for agreement and additional areas for inclusion.
 Not applicable Not applicable Patient Safety and 8- hour harm reviews The Committee took Limited Assurance.
 The papers provided an update on the ongoing rollout and embedding of PSIRF and learning across the Derbyshire system.
 An update was provided in relation to the formal harm reviews for ambulance handover delays and long waits in A&E which have been running since November 2024.
 The reviews are part of a broader effort to improve patient safety and service quality.
 The UEC Delivery Board and this committee will receive regular updates on the data and learning from these reviews.
 The committee took limited assurance as it was not possible to assess the full spectrum of possible harm.
 Partial Limited Quarterly LMNS Update The Committee took Partial Assurance from the update of the Derbyshire Local Maternity and Neonatal System (LMNS) against national and local maternity and neonatal service priorities for oversight, assurance and transformation.
 The membership noted the improvements within the incentive schemes for both CRH & UHDB which are linked to the Saving Babies Lives.
 Not applicable as first report in this format Partial Personalised Care Update The Committee took Limited Assurance from the update due to the leads current role coming to an end and uncertainty how the work will continue to be rolled out and embedded.
 This included the newly launched e-learning module and how organisations Not applicable as first report in this format Limited